top of page

 Our next stop is the War Memorial Gardens.

-A neatly manicured and very impressive memorial to those who have dies in India’s various wars.
+A neatly manicured and very impressive memorial to those who have died in India’s various wars.

 The language on the information boards is unashamedly nationalistic and the vanquished Pakistan in particular is shown no mercy.